One More Chance (Pet Shop Boys song)

-"One More Chance" is a song by the English electronic music duo Pet Shop Boys, first released as their second single in 1984 and re-recorded for their second album Actually in 1987.
-The track was originally credited to Neil Tennant and producer Bobby Orlando, before Chris Lowe wrote additional music for the album version.
+"One More Chance" is a song by English synth-pop duo Pet Shop Boys, first released as their second single in 1984 and re-recorded for their second album Actually in 1987.
+The track was originally credited to Neil Tennant and producer Bobby Orlando before Chris Lowe wrote additional music for the album version.

-Composition
+Composition and recording

-"One More Chance" was based on an unused backing track Bobby Orlando had recorded for the actor/singer Divine, provisionally titled "Rock Me".
-Tennant then wrote a lyric for the song while in New York City, exploring themes of masochism and 'romantic paranoia'.
-Later, in 1987, the middle section was added ("You're so extreme / I want to take you home with me").
+"One More Chance" was based on an unused backing track that Bobby Orlando had recorded for the actor/singer Divine, provisionally titled "Rock Me".
+Tennant wrote lyrics for the song exploring the theme of 'romantic paranoia' while in New York City.
+He envisioned the setting as "New York on one of those horrible cold December nights with the wind whistling out of the river".
+The 1984 single was recorded at Sugar Hill Studio in Englewood, New Jersey.

-Releases
+The 1987 re-recording was produced by Julian Mendelsohn at Sarm West.
+Fairlight programmer Andy Richards contributed to the track and suggested adding a middle section.
+Lowe wrote the chords, and Tennant added the lyrics "You're so extreme / I want to take you home with me..."
+A car crash sample was included, similar to "I Want a Lover" from Please (1986).
+The track also featured sleigh bells and a repeated vocalisation that Tennant compared to a cartoon character like Woody Woodpecker.

+Release

 The Bobby Orlando production was released on 12-inch vinyl in the US by Bobcat Records; in Germany, Belgium and Canada by ZYX Records, ChanneL Records and Unidisc respectively; and on 7-inch vinyl in Sweden by Planet Records.
 One of the two US singles included an early version of "West End Girls", later their breakthrough single in 1985.
 The Canadian release featured tracks by Girly and Divine.

-The 1987 re-recording was produced by Julian Mendelsohn as a standard 7-inch single and album version.
-Pet Shop Boys were dissatisfied with the mix so Mendelsohn produced a 12-inch remix, which ultimately ended up on the album.
-The unused 7-inch mix was eventually released in 2001 on the second disc of Actually / Further Listening 1987–1988.
+For Actually in 1987, a standard 7-inch version was made and was intended for release as a single, but Pet Shop Boys were dissatisfied with the mix so Mendelsohn produced a 12-inch remix that was used on the album.
+A single was not released.
+The unused 7-inch mix was included on the second disc of Actually: Further Listening 1987–1988 in 2001.

+Artwork

+The cover photos for the single releases were taken by Eric Watson.
+The German 12-inch used the same photograph as the original "West End Girls", taken in August 1983, showing Lowe and Tennant in white T-shirts with a band of light across their eyes.
+The Belgian version (pictured) featured Tennant sitting on a set of speakers and Lowe lounging on the ground, both wearing Nike brand anoraks.
+The typography was created by the duo and also appeared on both versions of "West End Girls".